Work

 The extended visual language was built on the idea of layers, a metaphor that represents the compounding impact of MACP’s partnerships with grantees.
 Layers represent depth, the passage of time, and steadfastness—all qualities that are central to philanthropy’s work and approach.

-A person stands on a small boat, paddling through calm waters covered with lily pads under a clear sky.
-Below, a text reads: “Protecting landscapes that connect wildlife and communities” on a purple background.
+A person stands in a boat using a pole to navigate through water filled with lily pads, under a clear sky.
+Text below reads, "Protecting landscapes that connect wildlife and communities.

-A group of smiling young people are seated closely, with one wearing a blue hoodie and another in glasses.
-The overlay text reads, "Scholarships of hope for north Minneapolis graduates.
+A happy group of young people in casual clothing are sitting in a venue.
+The text above them reads, "Scholarships of hope for north Minneapolis graduates.

 Hand-painted textures and patterns